 The new programme of study requires that language-learning enables pupils “to understand and communicate ideas” in both speech and writing on familiar topics.

-Please clink on the link provided to view our whole school MFL policy and our shcool action plan 2017-2018
+Please clink on the link provided to view our whole school MFL policy and other documents

 We very warmly welcomed special teachers from France who had been invited to come and meet our pupils and staff on Friday 17th November.
 The teachers visiting had travelled from Carcassonne, a hilltop town in southern France’s Languedoc area, and is famous for its medieval citadel, La Cité, with numerous watchtowers and double-walled fortifications.